CarbonLDP/carbonldp-js-sdk/doc/README.md

 parentContext:Carbon.Context
 ```

 The parent context provided in the constructor.
-If no context has provided, the property will be the singleton `Carbon.SDKContext.instance` of the class `Carbon.SDKContext.Class`.
+If no context was provided, this property will be the singleton `Carbon.SDKContext.instance` of the class `Carbon.SDKContext.Class`.

 #### <a name="Carbon-AbstractContext-Methods" />Methods